gongdf12/asyncddp/README.rst

 Checkout our `API explanation page <https://bluefog-lib.github.io/bluefog/bluefog_ops.html>`_ to see all supported *synchronous* and *asynchronous* features.

-The Asyncddp source code was based off the `Bluefog <https://github.com/Bluefog-Lib/bluefog.git>`_ repository.
-Hence, Asyncddp shares many common features with Bluefog such as `timeline <https://bluefog-lib.github.io/bluefog/timeline.html>`_, tensor-fusion, etc. We want to express our gratitude to the Bluefog team.
+## 🙏 Acknowledgments

+The AsyncDDP source code is built upon the following open-source projects:

+- **[Bluefog](https://github.com/Bluefog-Lib/bluefog)** - A high-performance communication library for distributed training.
+- **[Decent-DP](https://github.com/WangZesen/Decent-DP)** - A research project on decentralized data parallelism.

+We extend our sincere gratitude to the original authors and contributors of these projects.